simon-weber/gmusicapi/README.rst

 .. image:: https://travis-ci.org/simon-weber/Unofficial-Google-Music-API.png?branch=develop
         :target: https://travis-ci.org/simon-weber/Unofficial-Google-Music-API

-I'll be without an internet connection until June 2nd.

 Version 1.2.0 fixes a bug that fixes uploader_id formatting from a mac address.
 This change may cause another machine to be registered - you can safely remove the old machine (it's the one without the version in the name).